jivesoftware/jive-android-core-sdk/README.md

 Make sure to update the submodules after cloning by executing:
 `git submodule update --init --recursive`

+# Getting Started

+See our [example project](https://github.com/jivesoftware/jive-android-core-sdk-example/wiki/Getting-Started) for more instructions on how to sue the Jive Android SDK.

 # License

    Copyright 2013 Jive Software